- IT maintenance planned outages

 - LinkedIn Learning

-MFA will impact all staff when they log into specific systems and/or websites.
-Staff will need to:
+MFA will impact all staff and students when they log into specific systems and/or websites.
+Users will need to:

-- Initially setting up the MFA, a one-time PIN can be delivered using a Mobile Authenticator App or a phone number.
-This will happen the first time once you log on after MFA is activated.
+- Initially set up their MFA, using a one-time PIN can be delivered using a Mobile Authenticator App or a phone number.
+This will happen the first time you log in after MFA is activated.
 See the videos on the right-hand buttons for more information.

-- Use MFA when there are new logons to devices, websites, et cetera.
+- Use MFA when there are new logons to devices, websites, etc.

-- After 22 days, staff will need to use MFA once again.
+- After 22 days, staff and students will need to use MFA once again.

 You will need to set it up the first time around using a mobile authenticator app or via text message/phone call.
-Please see the videos on the right-hand button.
-We have also created a knowledge-based article to help as well.
+Please see the videos on the right-hand buttons.
+We have also created a knowledge article to help:

 What is a Mobile Authenticator App?

-The Mobile Authenticator App in place for Western Sydney University systems will be Microsoft Authenticator.
+The Mobile Authenticator App in place for Western Sydney University systems is Microsoft Authenticator.
 Please see How to Setup to MFA Initially on the right-hand button for more information.

 I have delegated authority to another email/calendar, what will happen?